FTC-Team-26502/FTC-Team-26502.github.io/about.md

             <p>Mechanical Engineer</p>
           </div>
           <div class="card-side card-back">
-            <p>This is my second year in the FIRST community.
-I participated in FLL Challenge for two years, starting in third grade, where my teams earned the Innovation and Robot Design Awards at regionals.
-I initially joined my current team over the summer, took a short break to focus on FLL Challenge, and rejoined during winter break.
-I’m excited to continue my journey with FIRST for the next eight years and explore new opportunities to grow and contribute.</p>
+            <p>This is my third year in the FIRST community.
+I participated in FLL Challenge for two years, starting in third grade, where my teams earned the Innovation and Robot Design Awards at regionals qualifiers.
+I’m excited to continue my journey with FIRST for the next seven years and explore new opportunities to grow and contribute.</p>
           </div>
         </div>
       </div>